LioQing/rerun/README.md

 </h1>

 > [!IMPORTANT]
 >
 > ![gaussians3d](https://github.com/user-attachments/assets/b0b33f6f-e45b-473e-8a7d-0a2d91abcb89)
 >
-> This is a fork of the original Rerun to demonstrate integration [wgpu-3dgs-viewer](https://github.com/LioQing/wgpu-3dgs-viewer) into Rerun.
+> This is a fork of the original Rerun to demonstrate integrating [wgpu-3dgs-viewer](https://github.com/LioQing/wgpu-3dgs-viewer) into Rerun.
 >
 > It has only been tested on Windows, to run the viewer, run the following cargo command:
 >